 The World Health Organization (WHO) declared COVID-19 outbreak a global pandemic on March 11.
 Cases of coronavirus continue to spread rapidly throughout the world.
 Here’s how we’re responding.

-Working with the WHO, International Medical Corps is leveraging its relationships with local and national ministries of health globally to provide expertise, equipment, training, and triage and treatment services.
-International Medical Corps has designed a multi-pronged approach to ensure that at-risk countries and regions are able to prepare for and respond to potential outbreaks of coronavirus.
-Our priority response activities include:
+Working closely with international, national and local aid and health organizations, International Medical Corps is providing medical expertise, equipment, training, and triage and treatment services.
+We have designed a multi-pronged approach to ensure that at-risk countries and regions are able to prepare for and respond to outbreaks of coronavirus.

 Across activities, International Medical Corps will build upon existing local response capabilities and integrate our response with local and regional emergency programs of WHO, CDC, Ministries of Health, Emergency Operation Centers, and others to ensure coordinated and complementary activities—while also building local capacity to address this and future outbreaks.
 In the US, International Medical Corps will work closely with state authorities and Federally Qualified Health Centers (FQHCs) to implement services as needed.

 Capacity building for health workers in at-risk countries is critical to slow and address the spread of the coronavirus.
 The countries most at-risk for deadly potential outbreaks are those with limited health infrastructure and capacity to meet the needs of this rapidly spreading disease—such as the Philippines, Iraq, Afghanistan, Democratic Republic of the Congo (DRC), Nigeria and Ethiopia.